Red Grange: December tour

-Grange made his NFL debut on November 26, Thanksgiving Day, against the Chicago Cardinals.
+Grange made his National Football League debut on November 26, Thanksgiving Day, against the Chicago Cardinals.
 With only three days of practice in the Bears' T formation (he had played in the single wing offense in college), he recorded 92 rushing yards and an interception in the scoreless tie.
 A crowd of 40,000 attended the game.
 In the next game against the Columbus Tigers, he threw a touchdown pass and recorded 171 yards as the Bears won 14–7.
 Shortly after, Britton signed with the Bears, reuniting him with Grange.

 In December, the Bears' schedule grew with eight games between December 2 and 13, including three against local all-star teams.
 The first game, against the Donnelly All-Stars at Sportsman's Park in St. Louis, saw Grange score four touchdowns in a 39–6 blowout.
 On December 5, he scored two touchdowns including the game-winner against the Frankford Yellow Jackets.
 The next day, between 65,000 and 73,000 people showed up at the Polo Grounds to watch Grange, helping save the Giants' franchise from financial debt.
 Grange scored a touchdown on a 35-yard interception return in the Bears' 19–7 victory.
 Offensively, he ran for 53 yards on 11 carries, caught a 23-yard pass, and completed two of three passes for 32 yards.
 Before their next game against a Washington, D.C. all-star team, Pyle and Grange elected to remain in New York to promote themselves, receiving various endorsements.

-In Washington, the Bears visited President Calvin Coolidge; when he was introduced to the team and shook hands with Grange, Coolidge responded, "Glad to meet you.
+In Washington, D.C., the Bears visited President Calvin Coolidge; when he was introduced to the team and shook hands with Grange, Coolidge responded, "Glad to meet you.
 I always did like animal acts."
 Although the Bears defeated Washington 19–0, Grange recorded only 16 rushing yards, no receiving and return yards, failed to complete a pass attempt (including one interception), and missed a field goal.